 Uchiki Kuri is a rich, nutty squash.
 It’s texture is slightly more floury than you might be used to.
 Try roasting until caramelised, as a filling for pasta or adding to soups, casseroles, risotto, stews, curry or dhal.

 Yields and plant health

 Uchiki is ready fairly early compared to some squash which is good in the less than ideal UK climate.
-You will get around 4, two person sized squash per plant.
+You will get a handful of 4-8 portion squash per plant.
 Each squash is around 1.5kg each.
 Plants are generally healthy but may suffer mildew later in the season, especially if watering is insufficient.

 Widely supplied but can be bought from

 Sow in April undercover.
 I like to sow in root trainers which are long thin pots which split open to release the plant for planting.
 They are ideal for big seeds or plants that don’t like having their roots disturbed.
 Fill the root trainer with compost.
 Push one to two seeds per root trainer about 1.5 cm deep.
 Water and top up with compost if needed.
 Keep moist but not damp.
 If the squash gets too big for the root trainer before you can plant in the ground you will need to plant in to a larger pot.
 You will probably have to pot on at least once before planting out.
 The addition of heat in the form of a propagator or warm room when sowing will increase success.